moodlehq/moodle-performance-comparison/README.md

     + test_runner.sh along with jmeter_config.properties will be used in the server hosting JMeter
     + before_run_setup.sh, after_run_setup.sh and restart_services.sh will be used in the web server

-Most of the code to display the tests results comes from Sam Hemelryk's tool (https://github.com/samhemelryk/moodle-jmeter-perfcomp) this is an adaptation to run Moodle's *tool_generator* test plans.

 ## Requirements
 * MySQL or PostgreSQL